society-for-the-blind/slate2-proposal/slate2_proposal.md

   2.  **They don't necessarily cater to the needs of non-profits.**

-      Even solutions touted to be specifically for non-profits tend to be overly rigid as suppliers are trying to attract as large an audiance as possible, requiring significant trade-offs[^footnote-tradeoffs].
+      Even solutions touted to be specifically for non-profits tend to be overly rigid as vendors are trying to attract as large an audiance as possible, requiring significant trade-offs[^footnote-tradeoffs].

       The best example is managing educational services.
 Most CRMs' can be used that way indirectly, by using their generic case management system.
 This would need to be modified (if possible) but in many cases the organization's only option is to conform to the tool, instead of the other way around.